-The world is in the grip of a pandemic which has shut down the economies of all countries, imposed restrictions on freedom of movement, and more importantly is leading to the deaths of thousands of people.
+The world is in the grip of a pandemic that has shut down the economies of all countries, imposed restrictions on freedom of movement, and more importantly is leading to the deaths of thousands of people.
 The problem is that the virus can be contagious in the weeks before any infected person shows symptoms of the disease.
 A standard way to deal with epidemics and pandemics of this form is so-called contact-tracing.

-The traditional method of contact tracing is to interview each infected person, find out who they have spent time with in the previous one to two weeks and then inform those people; so they can either be tested if tests are available or so they can self-quarantine.
-The problem with the traditional paper-based methods is they do not scale well to the levels of infection we are seeing, and in addition they cannot capture the contacts one has in modern life; for example, sitting next to someone on a bus or train on your daily commute.
+The traditional method of contact tracing is to interview each infected person, find out who they have spent time with in the previous one to two weeks, and then inform those people; so they can either be tested if tests are available or so they can self-quarantine.
+The problem with the traditional paper-based methods is they do not scale well to the levels of infection we are seeing, and in addition, they cannot capture the contacts one has in modern life; for example, sitting next to someone on a bus or train on your daily commute.

-This has led some countries to discuss, and in some cases already deploy, so called-contact tracing Apps on people’s smart phones.
+This has led some countries to discuss, and in some cases already deploy, so called-contact tracing Apps on people’s smartphones.
 These Apps are controversial both from a medical and a privacy standpoint.
-On the medical side there is still debate on whether they will be effective unless 60% of the population have the App on, and in addition it is unclear medically what precisely constitutes a “contact”.
+On the medical side, there is still debate on whether they will be effective unless 60% of the population have the App on, and in addition, it is unclear medically what precisely constitutes a “contact”.

-On the privacy side we need to consider two angles.
+On the privacy side, we need to consider two angles.
 Firstly privacy for the infected person, and secondly privacy for the non-infected person.
-In the paper based method the infected person becomes known to the authority and then the places they have visited are disclosed and the people they have contact with are informed.
-Thus in the paper based method the non-infected people are only contacted if they have been in the proximity of an infected person.
-In particular the non-infected peoples movements and meetings are not recorded.
+In the paper-based method the infected person becomes known to the authority and then the places they have visited are disclosed and the people they have contact with are informed.
+Thus in the paper-based method, the non-infected people are only contacted if they have been in the proximity of an infected person.
+In particular, the non-infected peoples’ movements and meetings are not recorded.

 Almost all the contact tracing methodologies make use of Bluetooth on modern phones.
 The basic idea is that each phone sends out small Bluetooth packets consisting of a randomized “identifier”.
 Each phone then records which identifiers it has “seen” over a two week period.
 The notion of “seen” can be modified to deal with medical knowledge (e.g. the phone might only record identifiers seen over a two minute period, or with a strong signal denoting proximity).